Speech on Importance of Family Values Free PDF Download

 Family values are the virtues of an individual that is valued and passed on from generation to generation.
 In our country India, everybody has high regard for families and family values and when trouble knocks the family members defend and protect each other.
 However, with changing times the definition of family values has also changed with more youngsters wanting to live separate from their parents.
-This aspect of family value is prevalent in western culture, looks like our country is also adapting such things.
+This aspect of family values is prevalent in western culture, and it looks like our country is also adapting such things.

 Long Speech on Importance of Family Values

 This form of speech is useful for students in grades 8-12 who have to deliver a 5-minute long speech.

 Good morning everyone, respected teachers, and my dear friends.
 I am Abc (mention your name) here to speak on the topic of the importance of family values.
 Living in India, we all know no matter wherever you are, whenever one interacts with you the first question one asks is about family.
 It is in our culture and tradition that it is believed that you carry your family name and values everywhere.
 Family truly gives us an identity in the society and the world we live in.